Attumm/redis-dict/README.md

 * Efficiency and Scalability: RedisDict is designed for use with large datasets and is optimized for efficiency.
 It retrieves only the data needed for a particular operation, ensuring efficient memory usage and fast performance.
 * Namespace Management: Provides simple and efficient namespace handling to help organize and manage data in Redis, streamlining data access and manipulation.
 * Distributed Computing: With its ability to seamlessly connect to other instances or servers with access to the same Redis instance, RedisDict enables easy distributed computing.
-* Custom data types: Add custom types and transformations to suit your specific needs.
+* Custom data: types: Add custom types encoding/decoding to store your data types.
+* Encryption: allows for storing data encrypted, while retaining the simple dictionary interface.

 ## Example
 Redis is an exceptionally fast database when used appropriately.
 RedisDict leverages Redis for efficient key-value storage, enabling high-performance data management.